Olavum Theeravum

-Based on M. T. Vasudevan Nair's own short story of the same name, published in an anthology of short stories in 1957.
+Based on MT Vasudevan Nair's own short story of the same name, published in an anthology of short stories in 1957.
 The story is about a Muslim trader who falls in love with his dead friend's sister who is the daughter of a prostitute.
 But the girl's mother forces her to marry a wealthy man who has an eye on her.

 Olavum Theeravum was released on 27 February 1970 to critical acclaim.
 The film was also a commercial success and went on to become one of the highest grossing Malayalam films of the year.
-The film won four Kerala State Film Awards that year for Best Feature Film, Best Cinematography (Mankada Ravi Varma), Script (M.T.
-Vasudevan Nair) and Second Best Actress (Philomina).
+The film won four Kerala State Film Awards that year for Best Film, Best Screenplay (Nair), Best Cinematography (Varma), and Second Best Actress (Philomina).

 The film is now regarded a landmark film in Malayalam film history as this film is credited to be the catalyst for the making of art house films that flourished in the Malayalam film Industry during the seventies.
 Films like Swayamvaram and Peruvazhiyambalam is said to have taken inspiration from this film.
+The film was remade as a featurette, Olavum Theeravum, as part of the web series Manorathangal (2024) on ZEE5.

 Plot

-Timber traders Bapputty (Madhu) and Abdu (Nellikkodu Bhaskaran) are friends.
-Ashamed of his mother Beevathu's (Philomina) immoral life after his father's death, Abdu runs away from his native village Vazhakkadavu and is engaged in timber trading.
+Timber traders Bapputty and Abdu are friends.
+Ashamed of his mother Beevathu's immoral life after his father's death, Abdu runs away from his native village Vazhakkadavu and is engaged in timber trading.
 Abdu never returns to his home after that.
 On the way to the trading centre after loading timber from the forest Abdu falls ill and dies on the way.
 Bapputty reaches Beevathu's hut with Abdu's dead body.
 Bapputty takes pity on the family and decides to support them.

-Here, Bapputty falls in love with Abdu's only sister Nabeesa (Usha Nandini) who also hates her mother's way of life but is helpless.
+Here, Bapputty falls in love with Abdu's only sister Nabeesa who also hates her mother's way of life but is helpless.
 Bapputty takes a decision to make enough money, marry Nabeesa and live happily.
 He leaves the village to distant timber depots to realize this dream.

-Meanwhile, a rich trader Kunjali (Jose Prakash) who was away from his native village for a long time now returns.
-His sees Nabeesa and makes advances.
+Meanwhile, a rich trader Kunjali who was away from his native village for a long time now returns.
+He sees Nabeesa and makes advances.
 Beevathu, who only thinks of making money, encourages Nabeesa to befriend Kunjali, but she avoids going anywhere near him.
 She keeps waiting for Bapputty to return and take her away.

 One day, with Beevathu's support Kunjali molests Nabeesa.
 On that fateful day Bapputty reaches the village and is heartbroken at the happenings.
 But the kind-hearted Bapputty who loved Nabeesa sincerely, affirms his decision to marry her.
 Nabeesa refuses and pleads with him to leave her.
 The film ends with Nabeesa's suicide and Bapputty staring at her swollen corpse washed ashore as he leaves the village.